tbali0524/playground-c2779db2/markdowns/coding-style.md

 phpcbf --standard=PSR12 -p .
 ```

-* If you cannot (or don't want to) correct a specific rule violation, you can let `phpcs` know that you want to ignore this error inn the future.
+* If you cannot (or don't want to) correct a specific rule violation, you can let `phpcs` know that you want to ignore this error in the future.
-    * A typical example: with _CodinGame_ your code must be in a single file, so whenever you use functions or classes, you instantly violate the following `PSR-1` rule: _"A file should declare new symbols (classes, functions, constants, etc.) and cause no other side effects, but should not do both."_
+    * A typical example: With _CodinGame_, your code must be in a single file, so whenever you declare functions or classes, you instantly violate the following `PSR-1` rule: _"A file should declare new symbols (classes, functions, constants, etc.) and cause no other side effects, but should not do both."_
     * If having multiple classes, another rule is triggered: _"Each class must be in a file by itself"_.
     * Adding the following line to the top of your source file (after the opening `<?php` tag) makes these errors go away:
-        * _(Note: The name of the rule to disable was shown in the error message.)_
+        * _(Note: The name of the rule to disable was shown in the error message, that is why we added `-s` when we invoked `phpcs`.)_

 ```php
 // phpcs:disable PSR1.Files.SideEffects, PSR1.Classes.ClassDeclaration.MultipleClasses